Heini-Maria/Heini-Maria/README.md

 ### I am a frontend developer with a marketing background

 I'm a Finn, based in Malta.
-I am still fresh in coding but I'm grateful that I dared to my intuition and decided to start learning.
+I am still fresh in coding but I'm grateful that I dared to follow my intuition and decided to start learning.
 I love the process of creating stuff, figuring things out, overcoming obstacles and seeing the end result running live on the internet.

 I'm constantly trying to grow and learn new skills. <br />